AricCanevari/CapstoneProject/README.md

 Parts to work on:

-Messaging part of code,  database, allowing other users to chat, usercreation, encryption
+Messaging part of code,change the ip to dynamic dns,  database, allowing other users to chat, usercreation, encryption